 - Changes in hormone levels

 Exposure to sun or ultraviolet (UV) light, especially after taking a medicine called psoralens, may increase skin color (pigmentation).
-Increased pigment production is called hyperpigmentation.
+Increased pigment production is called hyperpigmentation, and can result from certain rashes as well as sun exposure.

 Decreased pigment production is called hypopigmentation.